 In May 2020, the GASB issued Statement No. 96, "Subscription-Based Information Technology Arrangements".
-The Authority is required to adopt Statement No. 96 for its fiscal year 2023 financial statements.
+The Authority is required to adopt the provisions of statement No. 96 for its fiscal year 2023 financial statements.

 The Authority has not yet completed the various analysis required to estimate the financial statement impact of these new pronouncements.